ca98am79/connect-dynamodb/README.md

 ## Usage

 Credentials and configuration are automatically loaded from [environment variables](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-environment.html) or [shared credentials](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) but may optionally be overridden in the options object.
+The client attribute is necessary for use with DynamoDB Local but can be left out if using DynamoDB with your AWS account.

     var options = {
-        // Name of the table you would like to use for sessions, defaults to 'sessions'
+        // Optional DynamoDB table name, defaults to 'sessions'
         table: 'myapp-sessions',

         // Optional path to AWS credentials and configuration file